Interradical motion can push magnetosensing precision towards quantum limits

 Close approaches to the QCRB are observed over a broad range of exchange coupling and driving frequencies.
-At the optimal point, where $F_{\theta}/\mathcal{F}_{\theta} = 0.895$, the singlet yield $\Phi_{\mathrm{S}}$ profile is plotted in Fig.~\ref{Fig:N5N1}(b) alongside its static counterpart.
+At the optimal point, where $F_{\theta}/\mathcal{F}_{\theta} = 89.5\%$ with $NF_{\theta}=0.015$ ($\Delta\theta=0.327^{\circ}$--$1.04^{\circ}$), the singlet yield $\Phi_{\mathrm{S}}$ profile is plotted in Fig.~\ref{Fig:N5N1}(b) alongside its static counterpart.
 Driving significantly enhances both yield contrast and the relative anisotropy, increasing $\Gamma$ from $1.84\times10^{-4}$ in the static system to $0.093$ under driving.
 Unlike the static case, where yield fluctuations obscure a scanning axis through $\theta$ and $\phi$, the driven yield profile exhibits a clear high-yield and low-yield point, establishing a well-defined scanning axis.
 Taking the points of maximum and minimum $\Phi_{\mathrm{S}}$ and plotting the associated singlet probabilities $p_{\mathrm{S}}$ in Fig.~\ref{Fig:N5N1}(c), shows that the enhancement is due to the restoration of coherent singlet-triplet oscillations, driven at the modulation frequency.
 Although driving can generally break the field-inversion symmetry, we find the effect to be minor: at the closest approach to the QCRB the relative anisotropy differs by only $0.065\%$ and the average yield by $1.46\times10^{-4}\%$, when comparing one hemisphere with the other, as shown in the SM.
-Finally, we note that the degree of approach to the QCRB from the inclusion of driving is broadly maintained on increasing in the number of hyperfine couplings from one to two; in the Appendix we show that this trend is maintained for four coupled nuclei.
+We note also that the degree of approach to the QCRB from the inclusion of driving is broadly maintained on increasing the number of hyperfine couplings from one to two.
+Additional simulations are provided in the SM, including full plots of QFI and CFI magnitudes, relative anisotropy, and orientation-averaged values confirm these trends, which show that orientation averaged values broadly attain ratios up to $34\%$ with mean $NF_{\theta}=6.16\times10^{-3}$ ($\Delta \theta = 0.516^{\circ}\times10^{-3}$--$1.63^{\circ}$).